Rebecca Stead

 Rebecca Stead (born January 16, 1968) is an American writer of fiction for children and teens.
 She won the American Newbery Medal in 2010, the oldest award in children's literature, for her second novel When You Reach Me.

-She won the Guardian Prize in 2013 recognizing Liar & Spy as the year's best British children's book by a writer who has not previously won it.
+She won the Guardian Children's Fiction Prize in 2013 recognizing Liar & Spy as the year's best British children's book by a writer who has not previously won it.

 Life

 Born and raised in New York City, Stead enjoyed her elementary school years and fondly remembers reading books in a windowsill or under a table.

 She attended Vassar College and received her bachelors degree in 1989.

 Rebecca Stead is married to attorney Sean O'Brien and has two sons.
 She and her family live on the Upper West Side of Manhattan.

 Career

 Rebecca Stead enjoyed writing as a child but later felt that it was "impractical" and became a lawyer instead.
 After years as a public defender she returned to writing after the birth of her two children.
 She credits her son with inspiring her to write a children's novel, but not in the way one would expect.
 For years she had collected story ideas and short stories on a laptop, which the child one day pushed off a table, destroying what she considered her serious writing.
-As a way to lighten her mood she began again with something light-hearted —her debut novel First Light, which was published in 2007 by Wendy Lamb Books, an imprint of Random House.
+As a way to lighten her mood she began again with something light-hearted — her debut novel First Light, which was published in 2007 by Wendy Lamb Books, an imprint of Random House.

-When You Reach Me takes place in New York City during 1978–1988.
-The story follows Miranda, a sixth grader, as she recalls the events of the past few months, laying out clues and puzzles as she asks an unseen listener to figure it out.
-The setting is a tiny slice of Manhattan, filled with abundant details and vivid characters.
-It has been described as suspense with a bit of the supernatural.
-Miranda is a great fan of Madeleine L'Engle's classic, A Wrinkle in Time, and references to that book help add to the mystery of the novel.
-Three plot lines run through this novel, seemingly unrelated as the tale begins: Miranda's mother prepares to be a guest on The $20,000 Pyramid; Miranda's lifelong friend Sal will no longer speak to her; and "the laughing man", a very strange homeless man catches Miranda's attention in a strange way.